Hozukii/linked-blog-starter-md/School/English SL/IO BOW/TRON legacy.md

 - Assistant roles / secretary are always women to a male character - obedience
-- Created for the male gaze
+- Created for the male gaze often common in the sci-fi genre
 - While she is skilled and physically capable of a lot of things, she is described as being naive.
 - Sometimes she is portrayed in a childish way where she doesn't know a lot and is curious but innocent
 - she is a program, an algorithm.
 The movie portrays her as innocent through the setting.
 - While her mind is naive and innocent she is physically sexualized.
--
+-  Made by disney - a company focused on making media for primarily kids
 ![[Pasted image 20240924210647.png]]
 ![[Pasted image 20240924211210.png]]
 ![[Pasted image 20240924211805.png]]